 (Posts – All Posts)

-This brings up the Posts panel …
+This brings up the WordPress Posts area …

 Hover over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …

 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …